Moore Lake - Core Project

 Terms of the Denison-Skyharbour Option Agreement:

 Under the terms of the Option Agreement with Denison, Skyharbour has acquired a 100% interest in the Moore Project having issued 4,500,000 shares and having made a cash payment of CDN $500,000 as well as funding CDN $3,500,000 in exploration expenditures.
-Skyharbour now has an additional five year period to incur an additional $3,000,000 in exploration expenditures on the project (“Additional Expenditures”) and at this point Denison can elect to exercise its buyback option to repurchase a 51% interest in the property by making a cash payment of $500,000 and spending $16,500,000 in exploration expenditures on the property over the following four year period.
-The parties would then form a joint venture.
-If Denison fails to complete this second buyback option or elects not exercise it, Skyharbour would retain 100% ownership in the property.
+Skyharbour now has an additional five year period to incur an additional $3,000,000 in exploration expenditures on the project.

 Sign up for the latest news and updates